 You don't have to carry vehicle liability insurance―or show any proof of financial responsibility―to drive your motorcycle within the state.
 At least, not initially.

-But, the Division of Motor Vehicles (DMV) may require you to take out a SR-22 liability policy if any of the following occur:
+But, the New Hampshire Division of Motor Vehicles (DMV) may require you to purchase motorcycle insurance and file a SR-22 liability policy if any of the following occur: